john-cd/rust_howto/bk/drafts/categories/development-tools/compilation/faster_linking.md

 ### Link-Time Optimization (LTO) {#skip}

 Enabling LTO allows the compiler to perform optimizations across the entire program during the linking phase.
 This can significantly reduce code size and improve [performance][p~performance] by eliminating dead code and inlining functions more effectively.
-Use the [`-C lto=fat`][]↗{{hi:LTO}} or `-C lto=thin` (faster but less aggressive) compiler flags.
+Use the [`-C lto=fat`][book~cargo~profiles-lto]↗{{hi:LTO}} or `-C lto=thin` (faster but less aggressive) compiler flags.
 LTO typically requires more memory and time during compilation.

 Link-Time Optimization (LTO) is controlled via [`Cargo.toml`][book~cargo~cargo-toml]↗{{hi:Cargo.toml}}.
 Can sometimes improve linking times, but often increases compile time.
 Experiment to see if it helps.